microsoft/AzureProvisioningUsingFunctions/README.md

 The code provided by this project can be used to create Azure Functions to provision quickly, with a simple POST call users (and soon other resources) to Azure AD.

-At the moment the following 2 Functions are provided:
+At the moment the following 3 Functions are provided:

 - CreateUser: Create a new Azure AD user with a password and ForceChangePasswordNextSignIn property to True.
 The function takes the following parameter:
-	- DisplayName (Mandatory) - This will be the DisplayName assigned to the user.
+	- **DisplayName (Mandatory)** - This will be the DisplayName assigned to the user.
-	- MailNickname (Mandatory) - This will be the MailNickName assigned to the user.
+	- **MailNickname (Mandatory)** - This will be the MailNickName assigned to the user.
-	- UserPrincipalName (Mandatory) - This will be the UserPrincipalName assigned to the user.
+	- **UserPrincipalName (Mandatory)** - This will be the UserPrincipalName assigned to the user.
 The assigned domain MUST be one of the registered domain in the tenant.
-	- InitialPassword (Optional) - This will be the password assigned to the user for first login.
+	- **InitialPassword (Optional)** - This will be the password assigned to the user for first login.
 If not provided, a random password will be assigned and returned by the function.

 - UpdateUserProperty: Modify an Azure AD user attribute
-	- Identity (Mandatory) - This will be the Identity (using UserPrincipalName) of the user you want to modify.
+	- **Identity (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to modify.
-	- Property (Mandatory) - This will be the Property (Attribute) of the user that will be modified.
+	- **Property (Mandatory)** - This will be the Property (Attribute) of the user that will be modified.
-	- Value (Mandatory) - This will be the Value of Property that will be modified.
+	- **Value (Mandatory)** - This will be the Value of Property that will be modified.

+- DeleteUser: Delete a Azure AD user identified by the UserPrincipalName.
+The function takes the following parameter:
+	- **Identity (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to delete.

 ## Setup
 ### Create App Registration